harquail/portfolio-wintersmith/contents/portfolio/etsy-AAA/index.md

 [![](orangedoc_flow.jpg)](orangedoc_flow.png)

-Flowchart of common paths for proposals (click to enlarge)
+I created a flowchart of common paths for proposals (click to enlarge)